 While Laurie never planned to be a children’s performer, looking back on her career it almost seems inevitable.
 While growing up in Princeton, New Jersey, Laurie was always involved in music, whether singing in choirs, playing in bands, or performing in musical theater.
 In high school and throughout college (at Rutgers University), she toured Europe with several choirs and orchestras as a soloist and guitarist.
 After graduation, Laurie spent several years as a children’s music specialist at New York area preschool and day care centers.
 Working with children became the perfect creative outlet for Laurie to express her talents and create something that, she says, “has turned out to be incredibly rewarding.”

-Also new in 2014 was the NYC launch of Laurie Berkner’s The Music in Me, a “Me and My Grown-up” style program of preschool music classes designed by Laurie Berkner, with teachers personally trained by Laurie.
+Laurie has also launched Laurie Berkner’s The Music in Me, a “Me and My Grown-up” style program of preschool music classes that she designed based on her philosophy, using her original music, with teachers personally trained by Laurie.

 Laurie continues to be inspired by her audience.
 “I want to create songs that matter for children,” she says.
 “I was singing once and saw a four-year-old girl shut her eyes and start swaying to the music.
 I thought, ‘That’s the reason I got into music.’
 It keeps me wanting to do more.”

 When she’s not making music, Laurie enjoys visiting the farmer’s market for organic produce, knitting, biking and spending time with her husband, Brian, and their daughter, Lucy.
 They live in New York City.